 Most of the leads you’ll see from Craigslist are high-funnel buyers, usually in the “Just Looking” phase of their real estate journey.
 This frustrates some real estate agents, but you should be happy about it.
 Here’s why:

 Generally, these early-stage buyers haven’t spoken to a mortgage lender or a real estate agent.
 They don’t know what they want—they just know they want to look.
 This gives you an opportunity to provide value early in their process, becoming a trusted resource and partner in their mission.

 What to Do When a Lead Call or Text Comes In

 When someone calls or texts you from a Craigslist ad, ask for their email so you can send them the full listing of the property as a link from your website.

 This does two things: First, it gets you an email address to add to their lead information.
 Secondly, it puts them into a traditional lead ecosystem you can manage in your customer relationship manager (CRM).

 Long-term Lead Nurturing: Tips & Scripts to Avoid Overtasking

 Ask for a Showing

 Next, immediately ask if they’d like to schedule a showing.
-Sometimes a little momentum is all it takes to push the “Lookers” into being “Shoppers.”
-This gives you space to ask if they’ve been preapproved (if they haven’t, it gives you an opportunity to make a referral to a mortgage lender you like), and to continue the conversation about what they’re looking for in a home.
+Sometimes a little momentum is all it takes to push the “Lookers” into “Shoppers.”
+You have the opportunity to ask if they’ve been pre-approved (if they haven’t, make a referral to a mortgage lender you like), and to continue the conversation about what they’re looking for in a home.